boyitianlove/AnyCAD_Sample/README.md

 AnyCAD_Sample
 =============

-demo how to use AnyCAD .Net API
+Use AnyCAD .Net API to create and render 3d models.